 Diet and Nutrition

 You may want to feed a Mastiff puppy food that is specific to large breeds that helps them grow steadily and not too fast.
 This can help reduce the risk of adult-onset hip dysplasia.
 Puppies will still attain their full size even if they are trim during the puppy years.

 Adult dogs need six to eight cups of dry food each day, which you should split into two meals.
 Slower eating and smaller meals can help prevent bloating and stomach torsion.
 You might explore feeders that enforce slower eating.
 Mastiffs are sloppy drinkers and they have a lot of backwash into their water bowls — it's best to provide clean, fresh water at different points of the day.
 They are also prone to passing gas.

-Be sure to monitor your mastiff for weight gain.
-Discuss this with your veterinarian to get recommendations on how to address it with diet and exercise.
+Be sure to monitor your mastiff for weight gain and discuss this with your veterinarian to get recommendations on how to address it with diet and exercise.